What is the DC Music Summit?

 Our goal is to elevate the careers of local, working musicians by fostering a positive and inclusive environment for community engagement and networking, skills and professional development, and creative organization and inspiration.

-The third DCMS will be held on Saturday, February 1, 2020, at the Eaton Hotel.
+The third DCMS will be held on May 21-23rd, online!

 Why is DCMS needed?

 It’s rare that the ability to be creative and create can sustain full-time employment—and so many people hold this dream.
 Washington, DC is a rapidly developing region with immense musical talent— and we’re not known for independent musician career-launching or longevity.
 There’s a rich, unique musical culture here that must be uplifted and supported—the health and inclusive growth of this city depend on it.